Douglas Abbott: Early life

 Abbott was born in Lennoxville, Quebec (now Sherbrooke, Quebec).
 He attended Bishop's University, graduating with a Bachelor of Arts.
 He then attended McGill Law School, but interrupted his studies to sign up for service overseas, in 1916.
 Returning from the Great War, he completed his legal studies, earning his Bachelor of Civil Law.
 He then went to France to attend the Université de Dijon.
 Returning to Canada, he was called to the Barreau du Québec in 1921 and practised law in Montreal with the firm of Fleet, Phelan, Fleet & Le Mesurier.

 Political career

-Abbott successfully stood for election to the House of Commons in 1940, and remained a member of the House for fourteen years.
-A member of the Liberal Party of Canada, Abbott served as both Minister of National Defence (1945–46) and Minister of Finance (1946–54).
+A member of the Liberal Party of Canada, Abbott successfully stood for election to the House of Commons in 1940.
+He remained a member of the House for fourteen years, and unlike most contemporaries did not return to military service during the Second World War.
+He held office as Minister of National Defence (1945–1946) and then Minister of Finance (1946–1954).

 Supreme Court justice

-He was appointed to the Supreme Court of Canada on July 1, 1954 and served as Puisne Justice until December 23, 1973.
+He was appointed to the Supreme Court of Canada on July 1, 1954 and served as puisne justice until December 23, 1973.